marsauto/europilot/README.md

 Europilot can be used in one of two ways: training or testing.

-For training, EuroPliot can capture the screen input and ouput a numpy array in realtime, while simultaenously getting the wheel-joystick values.
+For training, europilot can capture the screen input and ouput a numpy array in realtime, while simultaenously getting the wheel-joystick values.
 The mapping between the relevant screenshot and the joystick values is written inside a csv file.
 <div align = 'center'>
 	<img src = 'examples/example_csv.png'>
 </div>